astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-13.md

 ## It's not over until the CGI lady sings

 * Auster points at Arcturus, tries to put her in a force-box, sort of working?
+Nope.
 * Melody does it the Marlone way, punching Arcturus from on light-rollerskates -> 6, Nick uses TK to hold Arcturus in place to take the hit, +1 from team
 * Arcturus tries to create a black hole to attack melody -> 7, marks Afraid & Angry
 * Nick throws Arcturus at her own black hole! -> 11